 We work closely with our factories in Spain so we are confident that no-one is exploited in the creation of your shoes and endeavour to source our components and fabrics as locally to our factories as we possibly can to try and reduce our carbon footprint.

 Our satins are always made from polyesters rather than viscose as viscose has a far greater impact on the environment as it's processed with huge amounts of acid chemicals.
-Sadly because most viscose comes from developing countries much of the waste from production is dumped into rivers which often severely damages entire ecosystems.
+Sadly because most viscose comes from lower income countries much of the waste from production is dumped into rivers which often severely damages entire ecosystems.
 Plus no silk is found in our satins either so no worms are boiled alive!

 Each season, we strive to be the most eco-friendly we can possibly be.
 Our synthetic leathers are made from cotton-backed polyurethane (PU) and are sourced from Italy.
 PU looks a lot like PVC leatherette, but unlike PVC it's much kinder to the environment.
 PVC contains chlorine, a toxic chemical which produces dioxin during its manufacturing process and has been linked in numerous studies to estrogen-mimicking chemicals and nasties that cause asthma.
 PU provides all of the glamour of PVC but without being so harmful to our environment.